willfong/heroku-python-postgresql/README.md

 Use GitHub for authentication by creating an app here: <https://github.com/settings/developers>

+Set up two applications, one for production and one for staging.
+Heroku will use the Production account, and your local development will use the staging account.
+This is because GitHub OAuth has an authorization callback, which redirects to only one address.
+Production redirects to Heroku, and Staging will redirect to localhost.

 Once you set up the application, you need to provide this to your local environment and Heroku:

 ```shell